cpswarm/SimulationOrchestrator/README.md

-	 -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation) -DmaxAgents = "8" (indicates the maximum number of agents required for the simulation -Dconfiguration_folder=folder with the configuration files
+	 -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation) -DmaxAgents = "8" (indicates the maximum number of agents required for the simulation -Dconfiguration_folder=/home/cpswarm/Desktop/conf/       folder with the configuration files
+	 -Dlocal_optimzation=false Indicates Indicates if the Optimization Tool has to be launched by the Orchestrator -Doptimization_tool_path=C:\Users\co_da\OneDrive\Desktop\xmpp\frevo.xmpp-0.0.1-SNAPSHOT-jar-with-dependencies.jar Path of the Optimization Tool
 	 -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
 ```